alanng10/class-lang/Docue/Article/Word/a.md

 Word "native" has meaning that is native.

-Word "machron" has meaning that is inform tool.
+Word "machone" has meaning that is inform tool.

 Word "machine" has meaning that is exform tool.